Hunter Bishop: 2019-20

 Bishop was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the San Francisco Giants with the 10th overall pick in the first round, on account of his plus defense in center field, his excellent speed, his potential to be a power hitter, and his being considered the best college athlete in the draft.
 Bishop signed with the Giants on June 29, 2019, for $4.1 million.

-He made his professional debut with the Arizona League Giants in the Rookie Arizona League, and, after seven games, Bishop was promoted to the Salem-Keizer Volcanoes in the Class A- Northwest League, where he ended the year.
+Bishop made his professional debut with the Arizona League Giants in the rookie-level Arizona League, and, after seven games, Bishop was promoted to the Salem-Keizer Volcanoes in the Low-A Northwest League, where he ended the year.
 Over 32 games and 105 at bats between the two clubs during which he played center field, he hit .229/.438/.429 with 38 walks, five home runs, 12 RBIs, and eight stolen bases in 10 attempts.
 He was the Giants' #4 prospect (and the # 65 MLB prospect) according to MLB Pipeline.